 - The pull, which is the action of moving your arms through the water along your body to propel yourself forward in the water.

-- The exit, which marks the final movement of your hand below the water surface and the moment your hand and arm leaves the water after the end of your pull.
+- The exit, which marks the final movement of your hand below the water surface and the moment your hand and arm leave the water after the end of your pull.

 - The recovery, which is the return of your arm to the front of the body to set it up for another stroke cycle.